Trump Insists Real Photo Revealing His Fake Tan Is Fake

 The photo became an instant meme, and so irked Trump that he insisted it was “fake news,” and complained that his opponents would do “anything to demean” him:

-Moon says he augmented Trump’s skin contrast in photoshop.
-But he posted other photos from the scene.
-It seems apparent that the wind did indeed expose the fault line in Trump’s orange coloring:
+Some suspect the images were altered, but Moon posted other photos from the scene, and after comparing his with press-pool shots of the moment, it seems apparent that the wind did indeed expose the fault line in Trump’s orange coloring:

 It is of course hilarious that Trump would complain that he is being demeaned on the basis of his appearance.
 He has spent his entire career as a celebrity put-down artist, sexual harasser, and politician who relentlessly demeans his targets based on their bodies.
 He is especially cruel to women, having called his former lover Stormy Daniels “Horseface,” mocked Carly Fiorina as ugly (“Can you imagine that, the face of our next president?”
 Mr. Trump said during an interview with Rolling Stone magazine.
 “I mean, she’s a woman, and I’m not supposed to say bad things, but really, folks, come on.
 Are we serious?”), and belittled such targets as Heidi Cruz, Rosie O’Donnell, and many others.